PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         -   in case of high risk to the rights and freedoms of Data Subjects, to communicate the Data Breach to the Data Subject;

-        -   if Playform obtain data from any third party as a processor, and a Data Breach involves obtained data, to inform the third parties about the Data Breach;
+        -   if PlayForm obtain data from any third party as a processor, and a Data Breach involves obtained data, to inform the third parties about the Data Breach;

-        -   to communicate Playform’s contractors or any other third parties that process the Personal Data involved in the Data Breach; and
+        -   to communicate PlayForm’s contractors or any other third parties that process the Personal Data involved in the Data Breach; and

         -   to take all appropriate technical and organizational measures to